|

 platform, it is connected by a bridge to

-Nature Center owned by Gastineau Guiding,
+is the Mt.
+Roberts Nature Center owned by

-and a kiosk operated by the Juneau Raptor
+Gastineau Guiding, and a kiosk operated by

-cannot fly) can be seen.
+Eagle (one that cannot fly) can be seen.

 From the upper terminal area there is a loop